ropensci-archive/roweb2/readme.md

 name: Kelly O'Briant
 link: https://kellobri.github.io/
 twitter: kellrstats
+github: kellobri
+gitlab: yourgitlabusername
 ---
 ```

-The `link` field is meant for your preferred online presence URL (personal website, GitHub account, etc.).
-The`twitter` field is for your Twitter username (without "@").
+At minimum, provide your name and at least one link or Twitter/GitHub/GitLab username.
+The `link` field is meant for your preferred online presence URL, to be filled only if you have one that's not your GitHub, GitLab or Twitter account.
+The `twitter`, `github` and `gitlab` fields are for your Twitter/GitHub/GitLab usernames (without "@").

-Then when a reader clicks on your by-line in your blog post, tech note, or a community call you have presented in, they can see how to find you online, as well as seeing a list of all of these you have contributed.
+Then when a reader clicks on your by-line in your blog post, tech note, or a community call you have presented in, they can see how to find you online, as well as seeing a list of all of those you have contributed.
 See for example, [Kelly O'Briant's author page](https://ropensci.org/authors/kelly-obriant/).

 ### Installation requirements